RaoulGrn/degen-dex/README.md

 Instructions:

-1.Create an account and get your API key from moralis.io ->
+1.API KEYS - moralis.io and coinmarketcap.com ->

 * Create .env file in dexBack folder with MORALIS_KEY field and enter your moralis API key.

-* Apply for API key from CoinMarketCap and enter it into .env file at X_CMC_PRO_API_KEY field.
+* Apply for API key from CoinMarketCap and create another field into .env file named X_CMC_PRO_API_KEY.

 2. Make sure you have a Metamask account.